eriqande/rubias/README.md

 #> #   PofZ <dbl>
 ```

-In this tibble: - `indiv` is an integer specifier of the simulated individual - `simulated_repunit` is the reporting unit the individual was simulated from - 'simulated\_collection`is the collection the simulated genotype came from -`PofZ\` is the mean over the MCMC of the posterior probability that the individual originated from the collection.
+In this tibble: - `indiv` is an integer specifier of the simulated individual - `simulated_repunit` is the reporting unit the individual was simulated from - `simulated_collection` is the collection the simulated genotype came from - `PofZ` is the mean over the MCMC of the posterior probability that the individual originated from the collection.

 Now that we have done that, we can see what the distribution of posteriors to the correct reporting unit is for fish from the different simulated collections.
 We'll do that with a boxplot, coloring by repunit: